bioted/X.necrophora.secondaryMetabolites/README.md

 ## Notes

-1. Other datasets are provided for illustration purposes and to allow reproducible analyses and plotting of the supplementary figures.
+1. Not all datasets have been used for plotting and illustration purposes, but all datasets are provided to allow reproducible analyses and plotting of all figures.
 2. Not all the R-packages used for these analyses have been cited, but we acknowledge the work of other scientists and we do not claim ownership of any of these packages.

 ## References